-Bayern Munich v FC Augsburg
+Lewandowski scores late Bayern winner from spot

-First Half ends, FC Bayern München 0, FC Augsburg 0.
+Match ends, FC Bayern München 1, FC Augsburg 0.

+Bayern Munich needed a late Robert Lewandowski penalty to squeeze past Augsburg at the Allianz Arena.

+Following Wednesday's Champions League defeat by Villarreal, the Bundesliga leaders again failed to convince against a side just seven points above the relegation play-offs.

 Line-ups